BrunoFelipeCB/BrunoFelipeCB/README.md

 ### Hi, Bruno here :)
 Brazilian and Data Scientist.
 Curious about the world🌎.
 - ☀ Graduated in electrical engineering with experience in photovoltaic energy and passionate about data.
-- 🎮 My hobbies are games and financial markets.
+- 🎮 My hobbies are gaming and financial markets.
 - 📚 Always studying and growth.
 - 🖥️ Currently focus in:
 <div style="display: inline">